microsoft/react-native-windows-samples/website/blog/2021-08-05-win32component.md

 [App Services](https://docs.microsoft.com/windows/uwp/launch-resume/app-services) is a UWP feature that enables a Windows application to host one or more background tasks that can be consumed by other applications.
 You can think of this feature like REST services, but exposed locally.
 Once a UWP application which exposes an App Service is deployed on a machine, other applications can connect to it using its name and the Package Family Name of the hosting application.
 Once the communication channel is established, the calling application can send data to the App Service, which will process it and send back the results.

-In our context, App Service will enable us to create a communication channel between the React Native application and the classic Windows process.
+In our context, App Service will enable us to create a communication channel between the React Native application and the classic Win32 process.
 The main difference compared to the traditional usage is that the App Service will be hosted and consumed by the same package, since the two processes (UWP and classic Win32) will be packaged together.

 App Services support two approaches: [in-proc](https://docs.microsoft.com/windows/uwp/launch-resume/convert-app-service-in-process) (when the implementation of the service is defined in the main application itself) and [out-of-proc](https://docs.microsoft.com/windows/uwp/launch-resume/how-to-create-and-consume-an-app-service) (when the implementation of the service is defined in an external Windows Runtime Component, which gets executed in a different process).
 For our scenario, we must use the in-proc approach, since we need to hold a direct connection with the main application.